Azure-Samples/cognitive-services-speech-sdk/samples/js/browser/avatar/README.md

         * Avatar Style - The style of the avatar.
 You can update this value to use a different avatar style.
 This parameter is optional for custom avatar.
         * Custom Avatar - Check this if you are using a custom avatar.
         * Auto Reconnect - Check this if you want to enable auto reconnect.
 If this is checked, the avatar video stream is automatically reconnected once the connection is lost.
+        * Use Local Video for Idle - Check this if you want to use local video for idle part.
+If this is checked, the avatar video stream is replaced by local video when the avatar is idle.
+To use this feature, you need to prepare a local video file.
+Usually, you can record a video of the avatar doing idle action.
+[Here](https://ttspublic.blob.core.windows.net/sampledata/video/avatar/lisa-casual-sitting-idle.mp4) is a sample video for lisa-casual-sitting avatar idle status.
+You can download it and put it to `video/lisa-casual-sitting-idle.mp4` under the same folder of `chat.html`.

 * Step 3: Click `Open Video Connection` button to setup video connection with Azure TTS Talking Avatar service.
 If everything goes well, you should see a live video with an avatar being shown on the web page.